 - Best Songs to Sing at Grandma’s Funeral

-The music you choose will play a big role in the tone of your grandmother’s funeral or memorial service.
+The music you choose will play a big role in the tone of your grandmother’s funeral, memorial service, or live streamed funeral.
 If she had a song that she loved and strongly identified with, that’s always a great option to include.
 When mourners hear a song that was personally meaningful for your grandmother, it will touch them too.
 You can also choose something that reminds you of a special memory you shared with her and use it as a jumping-off point for a eulogy.

 Still not sure where to begin?
 Explore this list of some of the best funeral songs for grandmothers for a little inspiration.